frepkovsky/Domoticz-Volumio-Plugin/README.md

 ### Known issues

 - **Domoticz 2022.1 Stable** (build 14127 2022-01-31) - When the plugin is enabled in debug mode, errors about Acquiring/Releasing lock for the plugin are frequently logged in Domoticz logs.
-This problem has been fixed in Domoticz 2022.1 Beta build 14223, see [this post](https://www.domoticz.com/forum/viewtopic.php?t=38086) in the forum.
+This problem has been fixed in Domoticz 2022.1 Beta build (14223 or later), see [this post](https://www.domoticz.com/forum/viewtopic.php?t=38086) in the forum.

 - Sometimes, error messages: `Error: (ProcessWholeMessage) Unknown Operation Code (x) encountered.` may be observed in Domoticz logs.
-I'm investigating further how to get rid of these errors.